Military Veteran Suicide and Seroquel

 Since then, the US Army decided Risperdal should not be prescribed because its risks outweigh benefits, and providers who prescribe other such drugs, including Seroquel, “must clearly document their rationale” and receive informed consent from the patient, according to the Military Times, adding that the US Navy agreed to monitor providers and flag those who prescribe the most atypical antipsychotics off-label for additional review.
 The Air Force, which prescribes atypical antipsychotics to “fewer than 0.15 percent of airmen,” will review provider prescribing practices and counsel those who show a pattern, the paper writes.
 And the Washington, D.C., area medical command will conduct periodic evaluations of drugs prescribed to patients with post-traumatic stress disorder and follow-up evaluations to see whether further monitoring is needed.
 Also, a service member taking an antipsychotic was disqualified from being deployed to Iraq or Afghanistan without explicit permission from the Central Command surgeon.
 Whether the military is increasing monitoring of drug interactions is unclear.
 We asked for comment and will update you accordingly.

-The Defective Drug Seroquel Suicide Ideation and Addiction Attorneys at Hill Law Firm with offices in Houston and San Antonio, are actively investigating the existence of a link between Seroquel and Military Suicides.
+The Defective Drug Seroquel Suicide Ideation and Addiction Attorney at Hill Law Firm with offices in San Antonio, are actively investigating the existence of a link between Seroquel and Military Suicides.
 If you have lost a loved one to suicide or a sudden cardiac event whom was in the military, please contact us today.